 I consulted some running forums to see what kind of chatter there was there in the aftermath of the bombing, and I found a lot of accounts of people who claimed to have been there.

-The situation is that they were told not to pet these dogs, and that there were dogs that were there for training purposes.
+Granted, these are just posts on message boards, but they do seem pretty consistent with that they with the situation is that they were told not to pet these dogs and that there were dogs that were there for training purposes.

 The dogs were being trained, which might seem slightly weird, but that's only because there was a bombing.

-If it hadn't happened, you'd just look at that and say, well, I guess it makes sense to get the dogs acclimated to a setting where there's a lot of bustle and noise, tons of people around, and tons of stuff that could distract them.
+If it hadn't happened, you just look at that and say, well, I guess it makes sense to get the dogs acclimated to a setting where there's a lot of bustle and noise, tons of people around, and tons of stuff that could distract them.

-That seems like a tough environment to artificially create, and honestly, I don't think there's any reason to assume that the dogs were there for bomb-sniffing training purposes, more for huge crowd desensitization purposes.
+And honestly, I don't think there's any reason to assume that the dogs were there for bomb-sniffing training purposes, more for huge crowd desensitization purposes.

 I don't understand all the ins and outs of training police dogs, but I can imagine how this might go.